hebestreit/clipboard-yt-dl/README.md

 # Clipboard to youtube-dl

 This Go application will monitor your clipboard for YouTube urls and automatically starts download with [youtube-dl](https://github.com/rg3/youtube-dl/).
+After download has been finished you'll get a notification with detailed information.

 ## Configuration